 Secondly, the valuation seems very reasonable.
 I mean, you could pick up Alphabet shares for around $1,115 each at Friday’s close.
 That points to a valuation of around 25x prior-year earnings.
 That sounds pretty reasonable for a solid growth company, but given Alphabet doesn’t pay a dividend or engage in meaningful share repurchases you might think it a tad underwhelming.

 This leads us nicely to the third point: the fortress balance sheet.
-Alphabet had roughly $16,500m in cash & cash equivalents and $92,500m billion in short-term investments at the end of 2018.
-On the other side of the equation was just $4,000m worth of total debt.
-It kind of goes without saying but that is an absolutely gargantuan position.
-On a per-share basis it means that Alphabet has around $160 in the form of cash and income bearing investments.
-There are two other points to bear in mind here Firstly, Alphabet’s industry is obviously somewhat volatile in terms of both of regulation/legislation and business disruption.
-Having a circa $120,000m war chest ready to face those sorts of challenges is a good thing in itself.
+Alphabet had roughly $16.5b in cash & cash equivalents and $92.5b billion in short-term investments at the end of 2018.
+On the other side of the equation was just $4b worth of total debt.
+It kind of goes without saying, but that is an absolutely gargantuan position.
+It means that Alphabet holds roughly $160 per share in the form of net cash and income bearing investments.

+Two other points to bear in mind here.
+Firstly, Alphabet’s industry is obviously somewhat volatile in terms of both of regulation/legislation and business disruption.
+Having a circa $120b war chest ready to face those sorts of challenges is a good thing in itself.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!